The DB Function in Excel vs. Google Sheets

 DB Formula Example in Excel

-In this formula, cell reference B1, B2, B3, and B4 represents the cost of the asset, salvage (scrap) value, the useful life of the asset and the number of months in the first year respectively.
+In this formula, the cell references B1, B2, B3, and B4 correspond to the cost of the asset, salvage (scrap) value, the useful life of the asset, and the number of months in the first year, respectively.

-This way the formula returns the depreciation amount for different periods in column G.
+This approach allows the formula to return the depreciation amount for different periods in column G.

-Then why Excel returns no error in this case?
+So, why does Excel not return an error in this case?

 DB Generic Formula in Excel and Google Sheets